alexirpan/alexirpan.github.io/_posts/2016-11-20-illuminati.markdown

 but let's just say we aren't the only secret society in the world.)

 * Create an account on the Official Illuminati forums.
-An agent will deliver the URL in person sometime in the next person.
+An agent will deliver the URL and authentication details in person sometime in the next two days.
 All communication from now will be done through the Illuminati forum.
 **For your username, do not use anything tied to your real name, or the names of any of your existing online accounts.**